 Buying a newly built home might seem simple, but builder contracts are not written in your favor.
 They’re designed to protect the builder’s interests first.
 That’s why having a professional negotiator by your side is so important.

 When I represent a buyer, I review every clause to ensure there are no surprises later.
 From construction timelines to change orders, I safeguard my clients at every step.
 If an incentive looks appealing, I’ll calculate its true value.
-If a builder promises a rate buydown, I’ll verify that it aligns with your financing plan.
+If a builder promises a rate buydown, I’ll verify that it matches your financing plan.

 It’s this level of scrutiny that has earned me the trust of hundreds of clients and the respect of peers nationwide.
 I don’t settle for surface-level promises, and neither should you.